*Post was last updated on February 07, 2022

 #4: Disney World Discount ticket sites

 You absolutely want to purchase your tickets before you arrive at the parks.
 Disney adds a surcharge of more than $20 to all 3-day or more tickets sold at the gate.
 Additionally, time spent waiting in line to purchase tickets is time not spent in the parks.
 There are several sites that sell discounted park admission tickets.
 It is essential that you purchase tickets from a reputable and authorized vendor.
 Some of the most popular include: Undercover Tourist, Park Savers, Tripster (previously Reserve Orlando), and Maple Leaf Tickets.
-For our upcoming trip in January, I saved $132 by purchasing my tickets on Undercover Tourist instead of through the Disney site.
+On one of our most recent trips I saved $132 by purchasing my tickets on Undercover Tourist instead of through the Disney site.

 Once you have your electronic tickets, you simply add the codes to your account at mydisneyexperience.com.
-You will want to do this ASAP so that you can make dining (180 days prior to the start of your trip) and FastPass+ (60 days prior to the start of your trip if you are staying on property and 30 days if you are not) reservations as soon as your window opens.
-Making these reservations at the exact moment your window opens is vital if you want a hard-to-get reservation such as Cinderella’s Royal Table, Be Our Guest, or Slinky Dog Dash.
+You will want to do this ASAP so that you can make dining reservations as soon as your window opens.
+You can currently make your dining reservations 60 days prior to the start of your trip, but this may change as it has been as far in advance as 180 days in the past.
+Making these reservations at the exact moment your window opens is vital if you want a hard-to-get reservation such as Cinderella’s Royal Table, Be Our Guest, or California Grill.

 #5: My Disney Experience (Website and App)